GaryChamberlain/garychamberlain.github.io/_posts/2015-06-22-startup-domain-name.md

 ## Registering Your Domain

 There are many registrars, and everyone has a different opinion on which is the best.
-Search around and find one that you feel comfortable, has a good reputation, and good prices.
+Search around and find one that you feel comfortable with, has a good reputation, and good prices.
 Here's [a list](https://www.icann.org/registrar-reports/accreditation-qualified-list.html).

 Personally, I use [GoDaddy](https://www.godaddy.com/?ci=).
 I just have for many years.
 They are a bit more expensive than others, I think, but I've found their support to be exceptional.
 [Enom](http://www.enom.com/) has a good site for searching for domains.